Does Medicare Cover Dental?

-Yes and no. Original Medicare doesn’t cover most dental care.
-If you’re shopping for coverage for routine dental care, such as teeth cleaning and X-rays, and other dental care for fillings, extractions, dentures, and more, then Original Medicare doesn’t cover those things.
-However, there are ways to obtain dental coverage under some types of Medicare plans.
+Yes and no. Original Medicare doesn’t cover most dental care, and there are not Medicare dental plans to purchase.
+If you’re shopping for coverage for routine dental services, such as teeth cleaning and X-rays, and more specialized treatments for fillings, extractions, dentures, and more, then Original Medicare doesn’t cover those dental services.
+However, there are ways to obtain dental coverage under some types of

-Does Original Medicare, Part A and Part B, cover dental?
+Dental coverage with original Medicare, Part A and Part B

 When it comes to Medicare and dental coverage, only Medicare Advantage Plans (Part C) may offer dental coverage and not all of them do.
 This coverage is typically basic and could include: